 Dream City Dispatch: Community Buildings, Designed by GIANT Kids (and Their Families) at Babcock Public Library in Connecticut

-At Babcock Public Library in Connecticut, more than 15 kids and their families stepped up to a GIANT Remix Station and dreamed up a whole neighborhood of imaginative buildings: places to play, care for animals, eat cupcakes, race cars, fix robots, and even host raccoons (yes, really).
+More than 15 kids and their families stepped up to the challenge and dreamed up a whole neighborhood of imaginative buildings: places to play, care for animals, eat cupcakes, race cars, fix robots, and even host raccoons!
 Their ideas became a published deck of trading cards + a Dream City poster, so every building can live beyond the moment it was invented.

 This is what we mean when we say kids are changemakers: they design the world they want to live in.